-Deadline extended to July 15, 2019, for Submitting Dissertations for Consideration for the
+Monday, July 12, 2021, Deadline for Submitting Dissertations for Consideration for the

-The awardee will receive $1,000 at the time the award is presented at the annual meeting in Boston, Massachusetts, in January 2020.
+The awardee will receive $1,000 at the time the award is presented during the January 2022 annual meeting.
 Receipt of the award and the monetary prize are no longer dependent upon publication of the dissertation with the University Press of Florida.
 Awardees may take their dissertation to any press, including SHA.

 If the winner chooses to work with SHA on publication of their dissertation, he or she will: